zahlenhelfer/k8s-labs-admin/docs/security/firewall-ufw.md

 | kube-scheduler          | 10259         | ✗           |
 | kube-controller-manager | 10257         | ✗           |
 | NodePort services       | Optional      | 30000–32767 |

----

-## ✅ Deliverables

-* `ufw status` output from both nodes
-* Screenshot or copy of successful/blocked port tests
-* Reflection: Which ports surprised you?
-What did you learn?